-Daniel A. Iracki is a dynamic, principled and results-driven attorney combining impressive courtroom prowess with unparalleled attention to detail.
-Mr. Iracki is one of the youngest Board Certified Civil Trial lawyers in the state, a designation by the Florida Bar as “legal expert” and the highest level of evaluation of competence and expertise for Florida attorneys.
-He is also the youngest named partner in the firm’s 40-year history, guiding firm strategy and decision-making, mentoring associate attorneys, and helping shape the future of the firm.
+Mr. Daniel Iracki is a dynamic, principled and results-driven attorney, combining impressive courtroom prowess with unparalleled attention to detail.
+Not only is he the youngest named partner in Coker Law’s 45-year history, he is one of the youngest Board Certified Civil Trial Lawyers in the state of Florida, a “legal expert” designation marking the highest level of competence and expertise.
+He has been continuously board certified in civil trial law since 2013.

 In 2018, he was invited into a fellowship for the most prestigious organization of trial lawyers that exists in America: the International Academy of Trial Lawyers (IATL).
 In 2022, he was appointed for a 3-year term by its president to the International Relations Committee.
 IATL represents more than 30 countries and limits its membership to just 500 lawyers throughout the entire United States – less than 1/10 of 1% of all of the lawyers practicing in America.
 The meetings that the Academy holds, around the country and the world, have provided Mr. Iracki a network of trial lawyers of great note that has significantly broadened his ability to select expert witnesses, as well as share up-to-date litigation and cutting-edge trial techniques.
 Fellowship is by invitation only, and trial lawyers are invited to become Fellows only after an extremely careful vetting process.
 Mr. Iracki is the youngest from Florida and second youngest in the United States to be selected as an IATL fellow.
 Mr. Iracki is also Florida’s youngest member of the American Board of Trial Advocates (ABOTA).